kardianos/govendor/README.md

 Before doing the commands add, update, or remove, all package dependencies are discovered.
 The commands will only act on discovered dependencies.
 Commands will never alter packages outside the project directory.

-The GO15VENDOREXPERIMENT=1 flag will be honored.
-If present the vendor file will be placed into the project root and vendor package will be placed into "vendor" folder.
-Import paths will not be rewriten in this case.

 When copying packages locally, vendored dependencies of dependencies are always copied to the "top" level in the internal package, so it also gets rid of the